-- Medical staff at ST3-8 level (training and non-training). - Specialty doctor (post threshold 1). - ANNPs. - Trained neonatal medical staff (CCT holders).
+- Medical staff at ST3-8 level (training and non-training). - Specialty doctor (post threshold 1). - ANNPs. - Trained neonatal medical staff (Certificate of Completion of Training (CCT) holders).

 In general, all the above staff will be accountable to the Tier 3 consultant.
-Where the role is undertaken by trained medical staff (CCT holders) appointed to a resident consultant post these individuals should be considered resident consultants, not Tier 2; they are independent practitioners within the care team and will be accountable to the individual Trust arrangements for consultant staff.
+Where the role is undertaken by trained medical staff appointed to a resident consultant post these individuals should be considered resident consultants, not Tier 2; they are independent practitioners within the care team and will be accountable to the individual Trust or Health Board arrangements for consultant staff.

-Before an ANNP acts on the middle grade rota, s/he should be able to demonstrate that s/he has had sufficient training and experience to meet the competencies described above.
+Before an ANNP acts on the middle grade rota, they should be able to demonstrate that they have had sufficient training and experience to meet the competencies described above.